deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/embedding-user-guide.md

 This option represents the maximum number of workers.

-This is an optional config, and default is `#CPU/OMP_NUM_THREAD` for CPU, GPU default is `2`.
+This is an optional config, and default is `#CPU` for CPU, GPU default is `2`.

-For Text Embedding task, benchmarking result shows `SERVING_MAX_WORKERS=1` gives better performance than bigger numbers.
+When running Text Embedding task on GPU, benchmarking result shows `SERVING_MAX_WORKERS=1` gives better performance.
-This is because the model server could process the maximum number of requests in each batch.
+We recommend to use same value for `SERVING_MIN_WORKERS` and `SERVING_MAX_WORKERS` on GPU to avoid worker scaling overhead.

 ### Additional Configurations